fullmetalbrackets/blog/src/content/wiki/potato.md

 # Libre Sweet Potato

-- **IP**: 192.168.0.200
+- 1.4 GHz CPU
+- 2 GB RAM
+- 16 MB eMMC (unused)
 - 32 GB USB Drive (boot drive)
 - 100 Mbps Ethernet

-## Services

-- Pi-Hole

 ## Information

 Bought for a measly $30, the early access price for the Sweet Potato.
 (Now costs $35.)
-This thing barely uses any power and runs 24/7 as the main instance of Pi-Hole on my home network.
+Used to run my main instance of **Pi-Hole**.
+(Until I got a GL.iNet Flint 2 router and started running AdGuard Home on it.
+I still run Pi-Hole on my [Raspberry Pi](/wiki/pi/), though.)
+Not currently being used.